bqv/rc/README.md

 not trying to build super-secure system or anything, thinking of it more like basic hygeine than hardening against a dedicated attacker.

-Please just use these for reference (e.g. to get the general idea where app needs access), and not as a drop-in things.
+Therefore it might be wise to only use these for reference (e.g. to get the general idea where app needs access), and not as a drop-in things.

-Some paths in these profiles (like ~/.cFG/*) are specific to my systems, and can/should be removed or updated to local paths.
+Some paths in these profiles (like ~/.cFG/* and /etc/core) are specific to my systems (configuration git repos), and can/should be removed or updated to local paths.

-### Note on abstractions
+### Note on abstractions with multiarch

-In my distro, multiarch is structured like this:
+In the distro I've used in the past, multiarch was structured like this:

 	/usr/*-linux-gnu*/bin/...
 	/usr/*-linux-gnu*/sbin -> bin